projectcalico/calico/v3.0/reference/calicoctl/resources/hostendpoint.md

 {: .alert .alert-danger}

-**Default behavior of external traffic to/from host** If a host endpoint is added and network policy is not in place, the Calico default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
-For host endpoints, Calico blocks traffic only to/from interfaces that it’s been explicitly told about in network policy.
+**Default behavior of external traffic to/from host**

+If a host endpoint is added and network policy is not in place, the {{ site.prodname }} default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
+For host endpoints, {{ site.prodname }} blocks traffic only to/from interfaces that it’s been explicitly told about in network policy.
 Traffic to/from other interfaces is ignored.

 ### Sample YAML